bcbnz/matplotlib-pgfutils/doc/file_tracking.md

 The tracked files are output in the format `mode:filename`, where mode is `r` for files that were read (dependencies) and `w` for files that were written (generated files).
-Only files in or below the current directory will be included in the list.
+Only files in or below the current directory will be included in the list, and all filenames are relative to the current directory.
 Note that the read files will include the `pgfutils.cfg` file if it exists, and that the written files will *not* include the final PGF figure (typically, the only written files that are reported are any rasterised images that are included in the figure).

 Internally, this feature works by wrapping some standard Python file opening functions (such as `open()`) and keeping a list of any relevant filenames.